Updated on April 28th, 2022 by Aristofanis Papadatos

 The renewable energy industry is not well-known for recession-resistant businesses.
 Companies in the sector tend to be unprofitable and typically do not pay dividends to shareholders.

-You can download our full list of monthly dividend stocks (along with relevant financial metrics like dividend yields and payout ratios) which you can access below:
+You can download our full list of 49 monthly dividend stocks (along with relevant financial metrics like dividend yields and payout ratios) by clicking on the link below:

 TransAlta Renewables’ high dividend yield and monthly dividend payments are two big reasons why this company stands out to income investors.